 2. Loopable and Seasonal Automations

-What sold me on ActiveCampaign is the ability to build an automation that would last forever.
-This is something I’ve been trying to do for years.
-I even tried to do this with ConvertKit but failed.
+What sold me on ActiveCampaign is the ability to build a forever automation.
+It’s something I’ve been trying to do for years.

 With ActiveCampaign, I was able to achieve this ideal setup with Automation Goals.